hilookas/point2motion/README.md

 # Simple Motion Planner for Pointing Models

-This demo is for executing pointing models (e.g. ER1, FSD, RoboPoint) on XArm 6 with a RealSense Depth Camera.
+This demo is for executing pointing models on XArm 6 with a RealSense Depth Camera.
 An force sensor is recommended for smooth environment interaction.

 ## How to Use?